Double Vision

 So, you’re a fancy muffin, he noted with contempt.
 You disgust me.

 He held the muffin up to his face and stared into the seeping wet chocolate, watching gravity overcome its’ chirpy intentions as it ached and sagged out of the spoiled container.
 He gave the gaudy little structure a tight squeeze, encouraging the loathsome liquid out.
-It dribbled through his lips unnoticed as he tossed the remainder of the ill-gotten gesture unceremoniously into the garbage bin.
+It dribbled through his lips, unnoticed, as he tossed the remainder of the ill-gotten gesture unceremoniously into the garbage bin.

 There, he stood over it, watching the pitiful thing bleed out over empty take-away containers and coke cans.
 His leering smile was half snarl, and he flashed his chocolate-stained teeth through a devilish grin, wildly amused by the muffins feeble demise.

-Then, as if coming out of a trance, he blinked a few times and looked around; the Dilbert calendar on the wall, the electric kettle with the broken lid, the cheesy “You’re The Only Thing I Like At Work Other Than The Coffee” magnet on the fridge, and a queasy sort of nastiness took hold in the pit of his stomach; remorse.
 Recoiling from his own reflection in the small mirror above the sink he tried desperately to wash the chocolate off his mouth before anyone saw the incriminating evidence.
 He wet a tea towel and rubbed at the chocolate that had snagged on the chest of his pale blue work shirt.
 It smeared further.
 He used hand soap, scrubbing manically at the chocolate’s vicious grip which inevitably lessoned somewhat but the wet patch that ensued left a bigger clue!
 And always… always, that muffin glared up at him, gloating triumphantly from its throne of narcissistic pleasure.

 He began to panic, splashing cold water on his face, lashing out at his reflection in the mirror.
 He tried to instil an air of authority over his body parts;